 Whilst psilocybin is generally considered safe to the body, over the decades a small number of people have been hurt or have died after consuming it, in incidents such as car crashes, drownings and falls.
 Like drink-driving deaths, these tragedies are largely preventable.
 This kind of risk is a compelling argument for taking a known quantity of a psychedelic in a supportive setting like a retreat.

-All our facilitators are qualified in first aid to safeguard participants during the psychedelic experience and at all times.
-None of the nearly 900 participants we attended our retreats have reported any lasting physical harm.
+At least one facilitator on each retreat is a certified in First Aid to safeguard participants during the psychedelic experience and at all times.
+None of the nearly 900 participants who attended our retreats have reported any lasting physical harm.

 Studies have looked for lasting effects on mental health and wellbeing in psychedelic users in different contexts, from the least to the most supportive environments.
 Compared to the population as a whole, users of psilocybin in America are significantly less likely to require inpatient care or medication for mental health problems than non-users.
 So psilocybin seems at least as likely to benefit than to damage mental health.